 Minimize Storage Utilization

-Patented variable-length deduplication maximizes data reduction, providing lowest OPEX and maximizing efficiencies locally, in the cloud, and across WANs.
+Quantum's variable-length deduplication maximizes data reduction, providing lowest OPEX and maximizing efficiencies locally and across WANs.

 Increase IT Staff Productivity